hyperledger/hyperledger/README.md

 # Hyperledger Project

-Thank you for your interest in the Hyperledger Project, a Collborative Project at the Linux Foundation.
+Thank you for your interest in the Hyperledger Project, a Collaborative Project at the Linux Foundation.
 The Hyperledger Project aims to develop a distributed ledger platform that can provide building blocks for a wide range of use cases and value-add solutions.
 The project operates with some basic principles:

 * Given the diversity of usages, modularity is critical.
 Examples include transaction semantics, contract languages, consensus, identity, and storage.